-9.3.5 Horizontal Directional Drilling (HDD)
+9.3.5 HDD

-To avoid unnecessary disturbance or impact to the bed, banks, and aquatic habitat of the streams, horizontal directional drilling (HDD) may be utilized in select areas.
+To avoid unnecessary disturbance or impact to the bed, banks, and aquatic habitat of the streams, HDD may be used in select areas.
 The HDD process involves drilling boreholes with a fluid mixture, primarily composed of water and bentonite, a naturally occurring clay.
 The drilling fluid aids in the removal of cuttings from the borehole, stabilizes the borehole, and acts as a coolant and lubricant throughout the drilling process.
 The bentonite-water mixture is not classified as a toxic or hazardous substance, however, if released into waterbodies, bentonite has the potential to temporarily reduce water quality, and therefore, adversely impact fish and other aquatic species.